elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/INDIAN-STARTUP-ECOSYSTEM-FUNDING/analysis.md

 It is important to note that Funding Year 2018 did not have an investor column.
 As such, upon merging all the datasets, we assigned "Unknown" to the Investor column in 2018.

-There were 2852 start-ups funded for the period and total funding received by start-ups was US$ 280,102,446,757.83
+There were 2852 number of funds for the period.
+Total number of unique startups funded was 2200.
+652 startups received multiple rounds of funding and total funding received by startups was US$ 280,102,446,757.83

 1. The top sectors that received the most funding were;
 - FinTech